smithy-lang/smithy-rs/design/src/server/anatomy.md

     .get_pokemon_species_operation(get_pokemon_species_op)
     /* other operation setters */
     .build()
-    .expect("Failed to create an instance of the pokemon service");
+    .expect("failed to create an instance of the Pokémon service");
 ```

 ## Operations